 Secondly, there are some items we cannot recycle and are prohibited from going in the skip so please check what can and cannot go in.
 Please note that we are able to take them away for you for an extra charge so please ask our team for more information on this.

 - Food waste

 If you haven’t got a driveway or private road, you will need a permit to place a skip on a road.
-This can be done via your local council or when booking with us, just let us know and we can sort this out for you.
+We can apply for a road permit for you from your local council.
+When booking your skip online or on the telephone, tell us that you need a permit and we can arrange this for you at an extra cost.

 Keeping note of these things will reduce your risk of paying any fines or additional charges.

 For more information, please contact our friendly team on 0800 40 80 400.